saumil16/zeotap-assignment/APPLICATION2/README.md

 - `README.md`: This documentation file.
 - `plot_weather_summary.py`: Script to generate and display visualizations of the daily weather summary.

-## Setup
+## Instructions
+### Prerequisites
+    - Python 3.8 or higher
+    - An OpenWeatherMap API key

+### Build and Install
    ### Create a virtual environment
         python -m venv venv
    ### Initialize the virtual environment
         venv/Scripts/activate
    ### Install the required packages:
         pip install -r requirements.txt
    ### Create a `.env` file in the root directory with your OpenWeatherMap API key:
         API_KEY=<your_actual_api_key_here>

    Configure the system by updating `src/config.py` with other settings if needed.

    ### Running the Application
         python src/main.py

    This will generate the csv containing all the data in the `data` folder.
+User can analyze all the data in the csv generated in the `data` folder.

    ### Visualizing the data
         python plot_weather_summary.py

     This will plot the graph to visualize the data